pytorch/serve/docs/metrics.md

 The backend emits metrics logs as they are updated.
 The frontend parses these logs and makes the corresponding metrics available either as logs or via the [metrics API endpoint](metrics_api.md) based on the metrics_mode configuration.

-Dynamic updates to the metrics configuration file is currently not supported.
+Dynamic updates to the metrics configuration file is not supported.
 In order to account for updates made to the metrics configuration file, Torchserve will need to be restarted.
+Backend metrics that are not defined in the metrics configuration file will be auto-detected and registered in the frontend.

 The `metrics.yaml` is formatted with Prometheus metric type terminology: